 After Bengal, the Bharatiya Janata Party is expected to turn its gaze South – on Kerala, Tamil Nadu and Odisha.
 When that happens, mainstream media will be rife with stories from these states – some fake, some partially true.

 On cue, this propaganda will then find its way to social media debates and personal messaging apps, dressed as credible news items being quoted to support opinions of all kinds and colour.
 Less-knowing young minds will probably be the first victims, followed closely by middle-aged adults looking for political entertainment.
-This, is under-information.
+Under information will spread.

-Among the most sizable contributions of social media is the way it has empowered and enabled free speech (doesn’t end well for some)—we now know exactly how under-informed millennials and gen-z know about the country’s political history and its evolving landscape.
+Among the most sizable contributions of social media is the way it has empowered and enabled free speech (doesn’t end well for some)—we now know how little millennials and the gen-z know about India's political history and its evolving landscape.
 Perhaps through no fault of theirs, but that is the sum truth.

 Oddly, this is the age-of-information – where knowledge is more easily accessible than ever before, and the boundaries of caste, creed and colour are no more impediments to learning.
 Yet, under-information is to blame for the deteriorating quality of our political discourse, with few spaces left for good intellectual deliberations.